jekyllgrim/ZScript_Basics/02_Defining_ZScript_classes.md

 There are multiple other ways to define a monster.
 For an example of a flying monster, you can look at the code for [Cacodemon](https://github.com/coelckers/gzdoom/blob/master/wadsrc/static/zscript/actors/doom/cacodemon.zs) or [Lost Soul](https://github.com/coelckers/gzdoom/blob/master/wadsrc/static/zscript/actors/doom/lostsoul.zs).

-Instead of using predefined attack functions, such as `A_PosAttack`, you can find other [generic attack functions on ZDoom Wiki](https://zdoom.org/wiki/Category:Decorate_Generic_Attack_functions).
+Instead of using predefined attack functions, such as `A_PosAttack`, you can find other [generic attack functions on ZDoom Wiki](https://zdoom.org/wiki/Category:Decorate_Generic_Attack_functions) that will allow you to specify custom damage, spread, bullet puff actor, etc.

 You also don't have to always rely on sound properties to play sounds for you, and instead you can use [A_StartSound](https://zdoom.org/wiki/A_StartSound) function to play desired sounds.
 Note that those sounds need to be defined in the [SNDINFO](https://zdoom.org/wiki/SNDINFO) lump to be accessible, since you can't use sound file names directly in sound-related functions.

+## Weapons

-## Coding a basic weapon
+### Coding a basic weapon

 There are a few rules regarding weapons: